 Asset Metering Type 5 (Metering embedded within another device for energy transfers with a maximum demand of up to (and including) 100kW).

-Auxiliary Load
+Auxiliary Load ‡

 Auxiliary Load means the total amount of electricity used by a generating unit for purposes directly related to its operation, whether or not that electricity is generated by the unit or used while the unit is generating electricity.

-Boundary Point Metering System
+Boundary Point Metering System ‡

 The Boundary Point Metering System means a Metering System which measures exports or imports at a point at which any Plant or Apparatus not forming part of the Total System is connected to the Total System.
 Where the Total System means the Transmission System, each Offshore Transmission System User Asset and each Distribution System.

-Data Retriever Instation
+Data Retriever Instation ‡

-Data Retriever Instation means a computer based system which collects or receives data on a routine basis from selected Asset Meters by the relevant Data Retriever.
+Data Retriever Instation means a computer based system which collects or receives data on a routine basis from Asset Meters by the relevant Data Retriever.
 This system may also be used to collect data for other purposes such as for a relevant balancing service for the National Grid Electricity System Operator or the Capacity Market.

-Defined Metering at the Asset Point
+Defined Metering at the Asset Point ‡

 Defined Metering at the Asset Point means the physical location at which the Overall Accuracy requirement as stated in this Code of Practice are to be met.
 The Defined Metering at the Asset Point is identified in Appendix A and relates to metering at the asset for Dependent Load of that asset.
 For a generating unit this must be in such a position(s) to determine Net Output.

-Demand Period
+Demand Period ‡

 Demand Period means the period over which Active Energy, Reactive Energy or Apparent Energy are integrated to produce Demand Values.
 For Settlement purposes, currently each Demand Period shall be of 30 minutes duration, one of which shall finish at 24:00 hours.
 The Asset Metering System must be capable of other durations, these being 20, 15, 10 and 5 minutes with one demand period ending on the hour, should the requirements of Settlement change.

-Demand Values
+Demand Values ‡

 Demand Values, expressed in MW, Mvar or MVA, means twice the value of MWh, Mvarh or MVAh recorded during any Demand Period (Please note that these Demand Values are for use with Metering Systems using Asset Metering Types 1 and 2.
 Metering Systems using Asset Metering Types 3 and 4 shall use units a factor of 103 smaller e.g. kW rather than MW).
 The Demand Values are half hour demands and these are identified by the time of the end of the Demand Period.
 Where Settlement requires a Demand Period that is not of thirty minute duration the relationship between Watts (W) and Watt-hours (Wh) will be: